danramteke/swish/README.md

 There are two things you typically do with a shell.
 Run `Command`s and ask `Query`s.
 An example of a `Command` might be `xcodebuild ...`, where we aren't necessarily concerned about the output, just if it passes or fails.
 An example of a `Query` might be `git status --porcelain`, where we are going to parse the output and do something with it.
 A second kind of query might be a `BooleanShellQuery` where we translate the output of `git status --porcelain` into a boolean value: whether or not the git working copy is clean, in this example.

-The `sh` and `cmd` helpers reference the `SharedShellRunner` global object, which provides context to the shell invocations, such as where to write the logs.
+The `sh` and `cmd` helpers reference the `SwishContext.default` global object, which provides context to the shell invocations, such as where to write the logs.

 Not everything you want to needs to be done as a shell command.
 For example, you may want to use [Alamofire](https://github.com/Alamofire/Alamofire.git) instead of shelling out to `curl`.
 Just make your type adhere to `Command` or `Query` if needed.